VJB22/pcap/docs/Scoring system calculation.md

 For each cloud workload *W* (Louvain community), **I use a weighted voting system** to infer artifacts.
 This approach **preserves artifact diversity** and **reflects node-level confidence** in the final rankings:

-1. **Each node votes for its ranked artifacts**, assigning a higher weight to higher-ranked artifacts.
-The vote weight for an artifact at rank *r* is:
+**Each node votes for its ranked artifacts**, assigning a higher weight to higher-ranked artifacts.
+The vote weight for an artifact at rank $r$ is:
    $$
    \text{Vote Weight for Artifact at Rank } r = \frac{\text{Confidence at Node}}{r + 1}
    $$